OpenNuvoton/Nuvoton_Tools/Documents/NuLink3_OfflineISP.md

 ## Clear Offline ISP Data

 - To clear Offline ISP data, create a file named `CLR_ISP.ACT` in the disk drive to trigger the clearing process.
-- After completion, press the offline button to start programming the target.

 ## Status LED Description